Carina-P/ms3-best-books/README.md

 - Using cards in **card deck** instead of table.

 #### Database structure
-According to project instructions the document-based database MongoDB is used.
+According to project instructions, the document-based database MongoDB is used.
 Here is a **visual of the collections**:
 ![](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/database-design.jpg?raw=true)

-- **Text index** The users will search in database for books with title or author or part of the title or part of the author.
+- **Text index**: The users will search in the database for books with title or author or part of the title or part of the author.
 Text index is used on the fields **title** and **author** to simplify the query but also to improve the **performance**.

-- Both books and books_details contain information about books.
-I decided to divid the information into two collections using the **subset pattern** ([Mongo DB Documentation](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-one-relationships-between-documents/))
+- Both books and books_details collections, contain information about books.
+I decided to divide the information into two collections using the **subset pattern** ([Mongo DB Documentation](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-one-relationships-between-documents/))
 The information in books collection is accessed often from the page to show information about many books on same page.
-Information in the books_details collections is shown when user chooses to look at one books details.
+Information in the books_details collection is shown when a user chooses to look at one books details.
-Book-details collection is less frequently-accessed.
+Book-details collection is less frequently accessed.
 - The **subset pattern**
 ([MongoDB Documentation](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/))
-is also used for book_details and reviews collections.
+is also used for books_details and reviews collections.
-It is possible to add a huge amount of reviews and I deceided to embed the five latest reviews in the books_details collection.
+It is possible to add a huge amount of reviews and I decided to embed the five latest reviews in the books_details collection.
 This five (or fewer if less reviews) reviews will be shown together with the book details.
-User can choose to see more reviews and then all reviews are fetched from reviews collection.
+The user can choose to see more reviews and then all reviews are fetched from reviews collection.

 #### Design Choices
 ##### Fonts
-For this project the Google Font **Poppins** is choosen.
-Poppins is a newcommer in the geometric sans serif typefaces tradition.
+For this project, the Google Font **Poppins** is chosen.
+Poppins is a newcomer in the geometric sans serif typefaces tradition.
 It is a rounded and modern fontawesome that I think feels friendly and fits on this site.
-As alternative Google Font Roboto is choosen.
+As alternative Google Font Roboto is chosen.

 ##### Colours
-This is the colours used:
+These are the colours used:
 ![](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/best_books_colours.png)

 **Text and background**

-Text: mostly Black #000000
+Text: Mostly Black #000000
-Background: mostly White, #ffffff
+Background: Mostly White, #ffffff
-Choosen this colours as they give **optimal contrast**.
+Chosen this colours as they give **optimal contrast**.

 Text on black background, in navbar and buttons are white: #ffffff.

 **Extra attention**

 As buying books has a high priority the background for buying-icon is:
 Madder Lake, #cc2936
 **Red** is an optimistic colour that **draws attention** to it and hopefully makes people buy.

 **Messages**

 I wanted a **"distinct colour"** that **makes user look**, for the background of messages.
-I chosed:
+I choosed:
 Acid Green, #acc12f

 **Navbar and buttons**